Synthetism

-Synthetism is a term used by post-Impressionist artists like Paul Gauguin, Émile Bernard and Louis Anquetin to distinguish their work from Impressionism.
+Synthetism is a term used by Post-Impressionist artists like Paul Gauguin, Émile Bernard and Louis Anquetin to distinguish their work stylistically from Impressionism.
 Earlier, Synthetism has been connected to the term Cloisonnism, and later to Symbolism.
 The term is derived from the French verb synthétiser (to synthesize or to combine so as to form a new, complex product).

 History

 Paul Gauguin, Émile Bernard, Louis Anquetin, and others pioneered the style during the late 1880s and early 1890s.

 Synthetist artists aimed to synthesize three features: